New Product Development (NPD) Process

 New Product Distribution

-Animalcare continues to attract novel opportunities across the three product groups.
+Animalcare continues to attract novel opportunities across its product range.

-Animalcare stands out in its market with a sales team of 16 field-based staff with an emphasis on technical and sales training.
+Animalcare has an extensive sales team network with an emphasis on their technical and sales training.
 Furthermore, we strive to enhance our relationship with our veterinary customers through continuing professional development (CPD) provision and product support for practices and veterinary professionals, often with support materials for them to use with their pet-owning clients, making the veterinary practice and client bond stronger and helping to make the veterinary professionals life easier.